Spring Equinox is a great time to orient to your true east and west.

-The vernal equinox comes on or around March 21 to 22—signaling the beginning of spring in the northern hemisphere.
+The vernal or spring equinox comes on or around March 20 to 22—signaling the beginning of spring in the northern hemisphere.
 On this day the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.
 Night and day are equal all over the earth.

 The arc of the sun is coming higher for us in the North.
 The long shadows of low angle winter sun are shortening.
 Birds and butterflies are migrating back northward along with the path of the sun.
 For those in the South of our equator, the opposite is occurring, autumn begins.